 As a foreigner, you may be subject to increased scrutiny.
-Try to avoid drawing attention to yourself: avoid looking like a U.S.-American tourist, speaking loudly, or wearing your camera around your neck.
-Don't wear t-shirts, sweatshirts, or baseball caps with U.S.-American logos.
+Try to avoid drawing attention to yourself: avoid looking like a U.S.-American tourist, speaking loudly, etc.

 Especially in cities with lots of tourists, look at maps and metro guides before leaving your residence.